arduino/arduino-lint/docs/CONTRIBUTING.md

 ### Development prerequisites

-To build arduino-lint from sources you need the following tools to be available in your local environment:
+To build Arduino Lint from sources you need the following tools to be available in your local environment:

 - [Go](https://golang.org/doc/install) version 1.14 or later
 - [Taskfile](https://taskfile.dev/#/installation) to help you run the most common tasks from the command line